 National and Regional Strategies

 Following the invitation of the UNAOC High Representative, countries-members of the Group of Friends have adopted and implement (or are in the process of preparation of) their National and Regional Strategies Cross-Cultural Dialogue in the areas of media, youth, education and migration.
 The National and Regional Strategies are an indication of countries’ ownership of the UNAOC’s goals and objectives.
 They outline concrete opportunities to exchange experiences and lessons learned regarding challenges of increasing cultural diversity, new identity problems and conflicts.
 At present, the following countries – members of the Group of Friends – have adopted their National Strategies: Albania, Algeria, Argentina, Brazil, Bulgaria, Croatia, Czech Republic, Denmark, Egypt, the Former Yugoslav Republic of Macedonia, Italy, Kuwait, Malta, Mexico, Montenegro, Morocco, New Zealand, Oman, Portugal, Qatar, Republic of Korea, Romania, Russian Federation, Slovenia, Spain, Turkey, UK.
-On the regional level, members of the Group of Friends have adopted South East Europe, Mediterranean and Latin America Regional Strategies.
+On the regional level, members of the Group of Friends have adopted South East Europe, Mediterranean, Latin America and Arab Regional Strategies.

 The UNAOC High Representative welcomes broadening of the community of its supporters and encourages countries and international organizations to express their interest to join the UNAOC Group of Friends.
 Please contact the offices of UNAOC to learn more about the Group, membership and procedures.